Organic (Casey Veggies album)

 Organic is the second studio album by American hip hop artist Casey Veggies.
-It was released independently on June 7, 2019.
+It was released independently on June 7, 2019 through his own label Peas & Carrots International.
 It comes after his departure from Epic Records, under which he released his debut studio album Live & Grow.
 The deluxe edition was released on November 22, 2019.

 Background and singles

 Veggies had previously been signed to the label Epic Records, but left the record some time after the release of his debut studio album Live & Grow, which was released under Epic Records.
 On May 30, 2019, Veggies' participated in an interview with MTV.
 In this interview, Veggies gave an explanation for his split from Epic Records, citing creative differences.
 He also characterized Organic as "an answer to everyone that doubted me".
 The album's first single, "Mirage", was released on February 22, 2019, with the music video being released on May 3, 2019.
 The album's second single, "Awarded", was released on May 25, 2019, alongside a music video on May 27, 2019.
 The album's third single, "Stop Playin" featuring Dom Kennedy, was released on June 4, 2019.